Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 Have you made sure your website doesn’t have duplicate content?

-If you have multiple pages and articles on your website, some pages might be very similar or exactly the same as each other.
+If you have multiple pages and articles on your website, some pages might be very similar or exactly the same.
 This is called “duplicate content.”

-Duplicate content is bad because it can confuse Google on which web page is best to rank for a certain keyword.
+Duplicate content is bad because it can confuse Google about which web page to rank for a certain keyword.

-Another way you could have duplicate content is copying someone else’s content from a different website.
+Another way you could have duplicate content is by copying someone else’s content from a different website.

-Google typically believes the first website they find with a certain article or piece of content is the original.
-So do your best not to copy the text on other websites that have been around longer than yours.
+Google typically believes the first website they find with a certain article or content is the original.
+So, do your best not to copy the text on other websites that have been around longer than yours.

 How can you fix duplicate content issues?